Accurate Determination of Trace Gas Sources:

 Understanding the size and location of trace gas emissions is the first step in remediation.
 Aircraft are often the optimal 3 dimensional research platform to do this.
 For example, by flying set of upwind and downwind legs throughout the atmospheric boundary layer the integrated changes in concentration within the enclosed volume, which is equal to the total source/sink within the volume, can be estimated almost immediately after a flight.
 We have the expertise and experience to optimize the flight strategy, carry out the analysis and estimate the errors in the source/sink estimates.

-Scientific Aviation operates three fixed-wing, single-engine Mooney aircraft that have been heavily modified for atmospheric research.
-Air inlets have been installed on the outboard section of the wing, well away from the exhaust and the propeller induced turbulence.
-Each research flight includes measurements of wind speed and direction, temperature, humidity, and location (latitude, longitude, altitude and time).
+Scientific Aviation operates three fixed-wing, single-engine Mooney aircraft that have been carefully configured for atmospheric research.
+Air inlets have been installed on the outboard section of the wing, well away from the exhaust and propeller induced turbulence.
+In addition to trace gas measurements, supporting measurements include wind speed and direction, temperature, humidity, 3-dimensional location and time.